 Q: I earned a degree at an institution outside of the U.S. Am I eligible for graduate study at Stanford?

-A: To be eligible for graduate study, you must hold the equivalent of a U.S. bachelor's degree from a college or university of recognized standing.
+A: To be eligible for graduate study, you must have earned a U.S. bachelor's degree or its equivalent from a college or university of recognized standing.
 See Stanford's guidelines for minimum level of study.
-(For questions on this policy, contact the Office of Graduate Admissions, not the Knight-Hennessy Scholars program.)
+For questions on this policy, contact the Office of Graduate Admissions, not the Knight-Hennessy Scholars program.

-Q: Can I apply to Stanford for a graduate program even if I did not study that field as an undergraduate?
+Q: May I apply to Stanford for a graduate program even if I did not study that field as an undergraduate?

-A: In most cases, you are eligible to apply to a graduate program even if you did not study that precise field as an undergraduate; please contact each graduate program for specific information about its requirements.
+A: In most cases, you are eligible to apply to a graduate program even if you did not study that precise field as an undergraduate; please refer to the graduate degree program’s website for specific information about its requirements.

 Q: Do I apply only to Knight-Hennessy Scholars to be considered for the Stanford graduate program I am interested in?

-A: No. You must complete not only your Knight-Hennessy Scholars application, but also the entire application process for your graduate degree program — including any standardized test that your graduate degree program requires (GMAT, GRE, LSAT, MCAT, etc.) and, if needed, an English proficiency test (TOEFL; or, for MBA program only, IELTS or PTE).
+A: No. You must complete both your Knight-Hennessy Scholars application AND the entire application process for your graduate degree program, including any standardized test that your graduate degree program requires (GMAT, GRE, LSAT, MCAT, etc.) and, if applicable, an English proficiency test (TOEFL; or, for MBA program only, IELTS or PTE).
 The Stanford graduate degree program application may require a fee.
 Please visit the graduate program for specific information about its requirements.